nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 When the item was added to the list.

-As GP Connect represents a snapshot at the time the request was made by the consuming system this is not required to be populated.
+As GP Connect represents a snapshot at the time the request was made by the consuming system, this is not required to be populated.

 ### entry.item ###